wooey/Wooey/docs/aws.rst

 * An AWS account
 * An S3 Bucket
 * An IAM user/group with full access to the S3 bucket (remember to add your user to the IAM group controlling the bucket!)
 * Are using a storage app in Django.
-We recommend `django-storages-redux <https://github.com/jschneier/django-storages>`_ as it is actively maintained as compared to django-storages.
+We recommend `django-storages <https://github.com/jschneier/django-storages>`_.

 Steps to Follow